 Using named branches in jj

-Named branches are mostly an interoperability feature in jj; other than some sort of "main branch" that indicates where shared history lives, other branches aren't neccesary to get work done.
+Named branches (or, starting with jj 0.22, "bookmarks") are mostly an interoperability feature in jj; other than some sort of "main branch" that indicates where shared history lives, other branches aren't necessary to get work done.
 However, if you use a tool like GitHub, which bases a lot of its functionality around git branches, then you'll end up using more than one named branch.

-To create a named branch in jj, we can use jj branch create:
+To create a named branch (bookmark) in jj, we can use jj bookmark create:

 $ jj log --limit 2